svenfuchs/routing-filter/README.markdown

 ## Implementing your own filters

-Check out the existing filters in "lib/routing_filter/filters":http://github.com/svenfuchs/routing-filter/tree/master/lib/routing_filter/filters for examples.
+For example implementations have a look at the existing filters in "lib/routing_filter/filters":http://github.com/svenfuchs/routing-filter/tree/master/lib/routing_filter/filters.

 The following would be a sceleton of an empty filter: